EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 ## Superpower: Add Some Logging

+TODO Should we convert this to an `acquireRelease` example?
+That would:
+- Introduce this before we leverage it in our Kitchen oven example
+- Get rid of hidden/confusing extension method.

 Effects can be run concurrently and as an example, we can at the same time as the user is being saved, send an event to another system.